Age requirements in gymnastics

 The age requirements in gymnastics are established by the Fédération Internationale de Gymnastique (FIG) and regulate the age at which gymnasts are allowed to participate in senior-level competitions.
+This age varies across gymnastics disciplines, ranging from 15 (acrobatic gymnastics) to 18 (men's artistic gymnastics and trampolining).

-In the latter half of the 20th century, a series of controversies arose with regard to gymnast ages, some of them leading to sanctions by FIG, and paving the way for the age requirements to be raised from 14 to 15 in 1981, and then to 16 in 1997.
+In the latter half of the 20th century, a series of controversies arose with regard to the ages of gymnasts participating in women's artistic gymnastics, some of them leading to sanctions by FIG, which paved the way for the age requirements for women to be raised from 14 to 15 in 1981, and then to 16 in 1997.

 History of age requirements in artistic gymnastics

-Prior to 1981, the minimum required age to compete in senior events sanctioned by the FIG (including the Olympic Games) was 14.
 The earliest champions in women's gymnastics tended to be in their 20s; most had studied ballet for years before entering the sport.
 Hungarian gymnast Ágnes Keleti won individual gold medals at the age of 35 at the 1956 Olympics.
 Larisa Latynina, the first great Soviet gymnast, won her first Olympic all-around medal at the age of 21, her second at 25 and her third at 29; she became the 1958 World Champion while pregnant with her daughter.
 Czech gymnast Věra Čáslavská, who followed Latynina to become a two-time Olympic all-around champion, was 22 before she started winning gold medals at the highest level of the sport, and won her final Olympic all-around title at the age of 26.

+While the age limit for gymnasts was generally 18, exceptions were allowed for some competitions.
+For example, for the 1960 Summer Olympics, 16-year-old female gymnasts were allowed to compete if authorized by their federation.
+The 1964 Summer Olympics had no lower minimum for female gymnasts (men were still required to be 18).
+In 1970, the minimum required age for women to compete in senior events was set at 14.
+A year later, the Women's Technical Committee of the FIG released a commentary saying that the new age limit was to prevent abusive training and encourage more mature gymnastics.

 In the 1970s, the average age of Olympic gymnastics competitors gradually began to decrease.
 While it was not unheard of for teenagers to compete in the 1960s — Ludmilla Tourischeva was sixteen at her first Olympics in 1968 — they slowly became the norm, as difficulty in gymnastics increased.